Saurav-Pant/Blood-Donation-Project/README.md

 3. **Install Dependencies**

-   - Navigate to the project's root directory:
-     ```bash
-     cd Blood-Donation-Project
-     cd Client
-     ```
    - Run the following command to install the project dependencies using npm:
      ```bash
      npm install
      ```
-   - Run the following command to start the client:
+   - Run the following command to start the Website locally:
      ```bash
-     npm start
-     ```

-4. **Start Server**

-   - For starting server you have to follow these steps -

-   1. Start the server by opening a terminal or command prompt.
-   2. Navigate to the server directory using the `cd` command:
-      ```bash
-      cd Server
-      ```
-   3. Run the following command to install dependencies
-      ```bash
-      npm install
+     npm run dev
-      ```
-   4. Run the following command to start the server:
-      ```bash
-      nodemon Server.js
      ```

 5. **Maintaining Synchronization**